 4.5 / 5

-Tonkinese Cat Insurance in New Zealand - What You Need to Know
+Tonkinese Cat Insurance in Australia - What You Need to Know

-The Tonkinese is a medium-sized breed that originated as a cross between Siamese and Burmese cats.
-Known for their striking aqua-coloured eyes, silky coat, and outgoing personality, Tonkinese cats have become a popular choice among Kiwi cat owners who want an affectionate and interactive companion.
+The Tonkinese is a medium-sized breed that originated as a cross between the Burmese and Siamese, combining the best traits of both parent breeds.
+Known for their striking aqua-coloured eyes, silky coat, and endlessly social personality, Tonkinese cats have built a strong following among Australian cat enthusiasts who want an engaging, people-oriented companion.

 Key Breed Facts

-• Size & weight: Medium breed, typically 3 - 5.5 kg as adults.
-Their moderate size means lower medication and anaesthesia costs compared to larger breeds
+• Size & weight: Medium breed, typically 3.5 - 5.5 kg as adults.
+Their moderate, well-muscled frame keeps medication and anaesthesia costs below those of larger breeds

 • Lifespan: Average lifespan of 14 - 18 years, which is above average for cats.
-A longer lifespan means more years of insurance premiums but also more time for age-related conditions to develop
+Their good longevity means more years of potential cover but also a longer window for age-related conditions to develop

-• Temperament: Highly social, affectionate, and intelligent.
-Tonkinese cats thrive on human interaction and can become stressed if left alone for long periods, which may contribute to stress-related health issues
+• Temperament: Highly social, playful, and affectionate.
+Tonkinese cats demand interaction and can become stressed or destructive if left alone for extended periods.
+Their outgoing nature can occasionally lead to accidental injuries during enthusiastic play

-• Insurability: Generally considered straightforward to insure - moderate health risk profile, no breed-specific exclusions from mainstream NZ providers, and manageable veterinary costs
+• Insurability: Generally straightforward to insure in Australia - moderate health risk profile, no breed-specific exclusions from mainstream providers.
+Dental disease and amyloidosis from the Siamese heritage are the main concerns flagged by underwriters

-• Coat & colours: Short to medium-length silky coat in a range of pointed and mink patterns.
-Their coat is low-maintenance, reducing grooming-related skin issues
+• Coat & colours: Short to medium-length silky coat in a range of pointed, mink, and solid patterns.
+Their coat is low-maintenance, reducing grooming-related skin issues and associated vet visits

 Common Health Conditions in Tonkinese Cats

-Tonkinese cats can be predisposed to several conditions.
-Understanding these can help you choose appropriate cover.
+Tonkinese cats can be predisposed to several conditions inherited from their Burmese and Siamese parent breeds.
+Understanding these helps when selecting cover.

 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Amyloidosis Moderate Covered under most comprehensive plans.
-This is a serious condition where abnormal protein deposits accumulate in organs, particularly the liver.
-Early detection through regular blood work improves outcomes.
-May be classified as a hereditary condition by some insurers.
+Amyloidosis Moderate Covered under most comprehensive plans as a hereditary condition.
+Inherited from the Siamese lineage, amyloidosis causes abnormal protein deposits to accumulate in the liver and kidneys.
+Early detection through routine blood work improves outcomes.
+May have a waiting period for hereditary conditions under some policies.

 Inflammatory Bowel Disease (IBD) Moderate Covered under comprehensive plans as a chronic condition.
-Requires ongoing management including special diets and medication.
-May have annual sub-limits for chronic conditions depending on your plan.
+Requires ongoing management including prescription diets and medication.
+May have annual sub-limits for chronic conditions depending on the plan selected.

-Crossed Eyes (Convergent Strabismus) Low - Moderate A hereditary trait inherited from the Siamese lineage.
-Usually cosmetic and does not require treatment unless causing vision problems.
-If present at enrolment, may be excluded as a pre-existing condition.
+Convergent Strabismus (Crossed Eyes) Low - Moderate A hereditary trait inherited from the Siamese side.
+Usually cosmetic and does not require treatment unless it causes vision problems.
+If present at enrolment, it will typically be excluded as a pre-existing condition.

 Lymphoma Low - Moderate Covered under comprehensive plans.
-Treatment may include chemotherapy and ongoing monitoring.
-One of the more common cancers in cats generally.
-Early detection improves treatment options.
+Treatment may include chemotherapy at specialist veterinary oncology centres in Australian capital cities and ongoing monitoring.
+Early detection improves treatment options and outcomes.

-Kidney Disease (CKD) Moderate (age-related) Covered under comprehensive plans as a chronic illness.
-Common in older cats of all breeds.
-Requires ongoing management including special diets, medication, and regular blood tests.
+Chronic Kidney Disease (CKD) Moderate (older cats) Covered under comprehensive plans as a chronic illness.
+Common in older cats across all breeds.
+Requires ongoing management including prescription diets, medication, and regular blood testing at your vet.

 What Affects Your Tonkinese Insurance Premium